stheg/votes-dapp/README.md

-  add-voting    Adds a new voting with candidates get-details   Shows details of the voting get-votings   Shows all votings finish-voting finishes the voting and rewards the winner vote          Adds a vote from the voter for the candidate withdraw      transfers gathered comission to the owner
+  add-voting    Adds a new voting with candidates get-details   Shows details of the voting get-votings   Shows all votings finish-voting Finishes the voting and rewards the winner vote          Adds a vote from the voter for the candidate withdraw      Transfers gathered comission to the owner
 ```